AK-Homberger/M5Stack-NMEA-2000-Display-CAN-BUS/README.md

 This repository shows how to use the M5Stack as NMEA 2000 Display and WiFi Gateway.
 The M5Stack is receiving the data directly from the CAN bus.

 The M5 Stack has a limited number of GPIO pins available.
-But pins 2 (TX) and 5 (RX) are working.
+But pins 2 (CAN TX) and 5 (CAN RX) are working.

 The M5Stack can also work as WiFi Gateway to send NMEA 0183 messsages (TCP port 2222) via WiFi.
 Just set ENABLE_WIFI to "1" to enable.
 Change SSID/password accordingly.